Welcome to your trusted source for expert behavioral health & violence intervention

 SAFEGUARD ATONE VALIDATE EDUCATE (SAVE)

-We make children job-ready instead of jail-ready.
+We make people job-ready instead of jail-ready.

 2. Character education is the crux and is essential for eternal effectiveness.